How To Prioritize Human Capital in M&A Due Diligence

 There are two locations buyers and advisors conduct due diligence.
 In the data room and on-site.

 Traditionally, the on-site visit is used to evaluate culture, environment, business management, and labor.
-Nearly all due diligence of human capital is conducted on-site.
+Nearly all human capital due diligence is conducted on-site.

 On-site visits are usually the final step in the evaluation process, which means human capital is not assessed as core data of the business.

-Include skills data on all workforces in the data room.
+Include skills data on all workforces in the virtual data room (VDR).
 Both parties should develop an up-to-date skills inventory that provides accurate skills data on all employees in the workforce.
-This data can be used to inform the valuation of technology assets, new products and markets, and operational efficiencies.
+This data informs the valuation of technology assets, new products and markets, and operational efficiencies.

 Leverage Skills Data to Evaluate Post-Merger Synergies